Punting Sights – King’s College Chapel

 Very little building took place over the next 22 years, as the throne passed to Edward IV.
 However, in 1483 Richard of Gloucester, Richard III (leader of the House of York) took the throne and things started looking up for King’s College and its Chapel.

-Henry VII’s mother, Lady Margaret Beaufort (yes, the woman who would later found St. John’s College) saw the importance of solidifying her son’s reign by completing projects started by Henry VI, so she convinced the new king to contribute the necessary funds to see the Chapel completed.
+Henry VII’s mother, Lady Margaret Beaufort (yes, the woman who would later found St. John’s College) saw the importance of solidifying her son’s reign by completing projects started by Henry VI, so she convinced the new king to contribute to the necessary funds to see the Chapel completed.

 In 1507 Henry VII sent £500 to Cambridge in a chest which still resides inside the Chapel.
-Although both Henry VII and Margaret Beaufort died in 1509 the funds were now in place to finish the shell of the what would later be recognized as one of the finest late medieval buildings in Europe.
+Although both Henry VII and Margaret Beaufort died in 1509 the funds were now in place to finish the shell of what would later be recognized as one of the finest late medieval buildings in Europe.

 All five hundred pounds of that money would be spent on its famous fan-vaulted ceiling, which is the largest of its kind in the world.
 That incredible ceiling took just 3 years to craft, between 1512-1515 yet is sometimes described as one of the wonders of the world.